Automattic/jetpack/readme.txt

 **Bug fixes**

+* Connection Flow: resolve conflicts where "staging" connection errors were wrongly detected for some sites.
 * Copy Post: ensure categories can be copied properly on sites using an old database schema.
 * Donations / Payments: fix link to WordPress.com on sites where WordPress is installed in a subdirectory.
 * Image CDN: ensure Wikimedia-hosted images are correctly handled by the CDN.